kesamet/helpers/jupyter_html/README.md

 ## Usage

-This repository encourages analysts to (1) create notebooks and store them as .py files in templates/, (2) execute them using papermill and store the outputs in generated/, (3) then convert them to .html and store them in public/ where they can be viewed on Gitlab pages.
+- create notebooks and store them as .py files in `templates/`
+- execute them using papermill and store the outputs in `generated/`
+- convert them to `.html` and store them in `public/` where they can be viewed on Gitlab pages.

 ### Notebook development